 The contact between parents and teachers or just among the parents is promoted by parents' evenings and regular meetings, which take place at irregular intervals.

 For questions, problems and suggestions, the teachers can be contacted at any time or a meeting can be arranged at short notice.
-The parents are informed about what is planned for the near future by postings on our bulletin board or at the individual groups and by the articles by the team, the board and other parents in the kindergarten newspaper.
+The parents are informed about what is planned for the near future by postings on our bulletin board, the board and other parents in the kindergarten newspaper.

 Our aim is to create an atmosphere of trust between parents, team and board, which makes it possible to address problems openly at any time and to find common solutions.